 Uzbekistan: Apart from the desert in the west of Uzbekistan which holds some world-class sights, most important places are within easy riding distance in the east of Uzbekistan.
-It is the best place to meet many local people and get a taste of the old Silk Road atmosphere.
+It is the best place to meet many local people and get a taste of the medieval Silk Road atmosphere.

 Turkmenistan: Since a transit visa only lasts for 5 days, Turkmenistan is a country you can only hurry through as a cycle tourist.